Updated on January 16, 2024

 In 1982, when Charlie Papazian organized the first-ever Great American Beer Festival, he set up shop in Boulder.
 Today, the Brewers Association still calls the town home.
 From a “side project” brewery pumping out spontaneously fermented sour beer and perfectly poured Czech lagers to one putting out seldom-brewed styles like an imperial pub ale, breweries in Boulder shouldn’t be overlooked.

 This means if you’re stopping in Denver to visit the aforementioned iconic beer festival, going to a concert at Red Rocks amphitheater, or just in town to enjoy the outdoors like Rocky Mountain National Park, don’t miss out on these watering holes.
-It’s time for Boulder to emerge from Denver’s shadow!
+It’s time for Boulder breweries to emerge from Denver’s shadow!

-Hop Culture’s 5 Must-Visit Breweries in Boulder, Colorado
+Hop Culture’s 5 Must-Visit Boulder Breweries

 2510 47th St. Suite A2, Boulder, CO | (303) 578-0041

 Your quest starts here!
 A brewery with such a bold name needs bold beers.
 And VisionQuest doesn’t disappoint.
 This brash brewery stands at the vanguard of Boulder’s brewing scene, serving experimental creations such as the Kiwi Herman, a crisp lager with New Zealand hops.
 Or try the Spliffs of Dover, an imperial pub ale with Triumph and Mosaic hops.

 As you can tell, the brewery serves up creative beers with a flair for the funny and punny.
 Cue Dad Joke American lager, which they tout is as corny and crispy as it sounds.
 Begin boldly with Boulder breweries by visiting VisionQuest!

 2209 Central Ave, Boulder, CO | (303) 993-3598